Overlandcoder/odinbook/README.md

 ## Possible Improvements:
 - Allow users to change their username
-- Use Turbo Frames for other parts of the app to improve user experience
+- Use Turbo Frames for other parts of the app to emulate a single-page application and improve user experience
 - Allow posts to be edited/deleted
 - Allow comments to be deleted
 - Allow comments to be liked via polymorphic associations